HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/domaindrivendesignwebshop/0domaindrivendesignintro.md

 The Domain layer is for the domain experts, business logic, entities, value objects and aggregates.
 The Presentation layer is for the users.
-The Infrastructure layer is for persistance of data and integration to other services.
+The Infrastructure layer is for persistence of data and integration to other services.

-The Application layer connects the different layers with eachother.
+The Application layer connects the different layers with each-other.

 ![Domain-driven design: Architectural layers](/assets/images/domaindrivendesign/domaindrivendesignlayers.svg "Domain-driven design; Architectural layers")